MicrosoftDocs/dynamics365-guidance/guidance/overview.md

 ## Reference architectures

-This section is still empty, but we hope to build a library of reference architectures to help our customer and admins get deployments and integrations right.
+The first reference architectures are already there, and we hope to build a library of reference architectures to help our customer and admins get deployments and integrations right.

 ## FastTrack